Sergey-Rogalskiy/todo-recoil/README.md

 <br>

 # Plans and status
-The application is fully completed besides 2 any types (for setState) for TS.
+The application is fully completed.